The pay-as-bid algorithm can be used by Storage System Operators (SSOs) to allocate storage products.

 Example 1: Fill procedure

-- Successful bids are charged with the bid price, that had been stated by the shipper
+- Successful bids are charged with the bid price indicated by the shipper

 - Due to over-demand and the comparatively lower bid price, B3 is not considered